ejoubaud/cypress-browser-extension-plugin/README.md

 This plugin works around those problems by creating a test copy of your extension into a temporary dir, into which it modifies the manifest to:

-1. override your content scripts `all_frames` and `matches` confs so your extension will load in the Cypress iframe for the page under test, and only there.
+1. override your content scripts `all_frames` and `matches` confs so your extension will load in the Cypress iframe for the page under test, and only there
-2. inject a content and background script to let Cypress reach the browser extension API in the background tab by relaying messages with `window.postMessage` and `chrome.runtime.sendMessage`.
+2. inject a content and background script to let Cypress reach the browser extension API in the background tab by relaying messages with `window.postMessage` and `chrome.runtime.sendMessage` (disable this with the `skipHooks` option)

 Then it's that modified extension that gets loaded into the browser opened by Cypress.